liupeirong/autonomous-diagnostic-agent/README.md

   to figure out how to customize this agent to, for example, only use the GET API.
   * to use it as a tool together with other tools, you can call the `run` function of this agent's executor.
 But the `run` function is deprecated in LangChain v0.1.
 The new `invoke` function cannot be used this way.
+* LLMs seem to require less reasoning capabilities to accomplish a goal using multi-agents vs. single-agent-multi-tools.
+  With multi-agents, each agent encapsulates the logic to achieve a smaller intermediate goal, so it helps the LLM to break down complex tasks.
+  A single agent provided with a lot of tools and instructions seems to have to work harder to break down complex tasks.
 * When using prompt flow, here are some challenges:
   * Cannot use environment variables in `flow.dag.yaml` for things like connection name or deployment name.
 These are usually not inputs, hardcoding them makes them hard to manage.